Glen Innes shooting: Man fled home with 'large quantity of cannabis' - police

 He is due to appear in the Auckland District Court later this month.

-Woman thought she heard fireworks
+Child thought she heard fireworks

 One pregnant woman who lives on the street said her young daughter woke her just before 3am claiming to hear a person walking outside the house, and what she thought was fireworks.